modelscope/FunASR/docs/vllm_guide.md

 - **The single-process concurrency ceiling comes from event-loop serialization, not GPU compute.** Under high concurrency GPU utilization stays low and the encoder runs at ~86× real time; mistaking this for insufficient GPU and adding cards or tensor parallelism yields little (TP only splits the LLM, not the standalone encoder).
 - **The right way to scale (currently) = multiple independent processes on one card + CUDA MPS + nginx round-robin**: each process has its own GIL and CUDA context, sidestepping the single-loop serialization; MPS lets the processes truly share the GPU concurrently and fill the idle compute; nginx round-robins across the WebSocket backends.
 Beyond a single card's headroom, scale out horizontally (one instance per card + a load balancer).
+- **vLLM is not always more efficient for small real-time streams than several PyTorch processes.** vLLM helps most when requests can be batched or when LLM token decoding dominates.
+The current real-time WebSocket path submits many small, synchronous per-connection decode calls through one event loop, so it may reserve much more memory while still leaving GPU utilization modest.
+For a small number of continuous microphone streams, several lighter PyTorch processes can be easier to pack on one card.
+For vLLM, benchmark with the real traffic shape and start with lower `--gpu-memory-utilization` plus multiple service processes instead of assuming one vLLM process should carry every stream.
 - **Sustainable concurrency has no universal "supports N connections" number.** The ceiling is set not by the number of connections but by **how many are speaking at the same moment** — each speaking connection triggers a partial decode roughly once per second, all serialized on that single event loop.
 It mainly varies with: **① silence ratio** — in real turn-taking users spend most of the time listening, so far fewer are decoding simultaneously than are connected, whereas a continuous monologue keeps nearly every connection decoding; **② sentence length** — longer sentences make each partial encode more expensive (see 6.5's O(L²)), raising load at the same connection count.
 So the same "single L20 + multi-process + MPS" setup can sustain dozens of connections under turn-taking-like load but markedly fewer under long, pauseless speech. **Any "supports X connections" figure holds only for the traffic profile it was measured under** — benchmark with your own real traffic (sentence length, pauses, continuous or not) rather than treating someone else's number as your spec.

 ---